alankrantas/esp8266-micropython-cookbook/README.md

 <i>File: [Simple_WebServer_AP.py](https://github.com/alankrantas/esp8266-micropython-cookbook/blob/master/Simple_WebServer_AP.py)</i>

 This is the AP mode version, which will start its own WiFi AP (works without externam WiFi).
-Connect the AP (default named "ESP8266") from your device and open http://192.168.4.1 in your browser.
+Connect the AP (default named "ESP8266" with password 12345678, can be changed in the code) from your device and open http://192.168.4.1 in your browser.

 ## Web JSON Query Template